Miner Ferrexpo's second-quarter output jumps

-July 6 (Reuters) - Ukraine-focused miner Ferrexpo FXPO.L said on Thursday its second-quarter production recorded an uptick of 18% from previous quarter as improved power supply allowed the company to restart operations in its second pelletiser line.
+July 6 (Reuters) - Ukraine-focused miner Ferrexpo FXPO.L posted an 18% jump in second-quarter production from the previous quarter, buoyed by stable production from first pelletiser line and initial contribution from second line after resumption in February.

-The London-listed company reported a total iron ore pellet production of 1,066 million metric tons for its second quarter, compared with 900,000 tons in first quarter.
+The London-listed company on Thursday reported a total iron ore pellet production of 1.066 million metric tons for its second quarter, compared with 900,000 metric tons in the first quarter.

+The Swiss company's production nearly halved in 2022 as logistics and supply constraints, interrupted power supply, soaring inflation, displaced workforce and wrecked infrastructure impacted its operation.

+First-half production of 1.9 million metric tons was a staggering 60% lower than 4.8 million metric tons a year earlier.

 ((Anchal.Rana@thomsonreuters.com; +91 9915609050;))